 First, measure your child’s waist where they will wear the tutu.
 Subtract 1″ from that measurement, and cut your elastic to that length.
 (Example: My daughter’s waist is 24″.
 Subtract 1″ to get 23″.
 I cut my elastic to 23″)

-Overlap the ends of the elastic by about ½″ and sew together to form a loop.
+Overlap the ends of the elastic by about ½″ and sew them together to form a loop.
 Set aside.

 Now we will cut our tulle.
 I wanted the skirt to be about 12″ long, so I cut my strips to about 24″ long.
 They will be folded in half to attach to the waistband.
 Decide how long you want your skirt to be, and cut the tulle into strips that are DOUBLE that length.

 I wrapped the entire roll of tulle around a cutting mat that is about 12″ wide. (you could also use a piece of cardboard) Then I made 1 cut through all of the layers and ended up with my 24″ long strips.